gloria-jso/SlicerNeuroCTA/README.md

 #### A. Quick Full Run

 Using the `CTABrainContrastCropped.nrrd` volume, run through the whole pipeline with the settings shown in the image.
-Note that this is just a proof of concept on a small volume.
-Classification results are very poor.
+The first run may take some time, but performance should improve once files are cached.
+This is only a proof of concept using a small volume, and the classification results are not meaningful since the models were trained on full segmentations.

 ![QuickSampleRun](assets/QuickSampleRun.png)